MEd SPED, Interdisciplinary

 - SPED 688: Research Practicum in Special Education

-*Up to 12 credits from the UHM College of Education Post-Baccalaureate Certificate program may be double-counted in the Interdisciplinary specialization if the candidate is admitted to the MEd SPED program within 5 years of their Post-Bac program completion and if the coursework aligns with the candidate’s MEd program of study (as determined by the candidate’s advisor and graduate chair).
+*Candidates who graduated from the UHM College of Education Post-Baccalaureate Certificate program in Special Education, may be eligible to double count one course (3 credits) to replace this elective.
+The candidate must be admitted to the MEd SPED program within 5 years of their Post-Bac program completion and the coursework must align with the candidate’s MEd program of study (as determined by the candidate’s advisor and graduate chair).

 Our faculty and staff will provide you with guidance and resources to support your success from beginning to end.
 Upon acceptance you will receive a dedicated faculty advisor to partner with you on your journey.